The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: Carbon Nucleosynthesis

 Super AGB stars are the class of AGB stars with masses ${\sim}8$ to ${\sim}10\,\Mo$, which burn O into Si and Mg.
 While we neglect super-AGB stars in the discussion above, these stars are not predicted to be substantial producers of C, similar to high-mass AGB stars.
 From the \citet{doherty+14, doherty+14b} yield table (extending the \monash\ yields), the highest net fractional yield is only $-0.002$ for super solar metallicity, which would have a negligible impact on the integrated yield.
 Additionally, as discussed in Section~\ref{sec:agb_results} below, the short lifetimes of high-mass AGB and super-AGB stars imply that they minimally affect our conclusions and can be grouped with CCSN yields.

 For our models to better match observations, we uniformly amplify the yield tables according to

 We also define the AGB yield fraction,

 This quantity should approximately represent the fraction of the Sun's birth C abundance originating from AGB stars.
 However, since the Sun was not enriched entirely by solar metallicity predecessors, the equivalence of $\fagb{}$ to the yield ratio is not exact.
-As our fiducial AGB yield, we use the \fruity\ table with $\aagb=\cfactor$ ($\fagb=0.3$), balancing MW and gas-phase constraints (see Sections~\ref{sec:results} and \ref{sec:gas}).
+As our fiducial AGB yield, we use the \fruity\ table with $\aagb=\cfactor$ or equivalently $\fagb=0.25$ based on a best-fit computed in Appendix~\ref{sec:extra_mcmc}.